demar01/penguinsbox/README.md

     dados package in Portuguese (pinguins); tutorial could be easily translated to Portuguese.

 Why learnr?

-A learnr tutorial is just a rmarkdown file Follow the teaching rules ( formative assessment, Easy to scale Great documentation
+-   Learnr is simply a Rmarkdown file and is easy to develop
+-   Se puede hacer evaluación formativa a lo largo del tutorial
+-   Extensa documentación sobre como desarrollar learnr.

 Why Rstudio/shiny?

+-   It allows asynchronous teaching/learning
-Easy to tech remote/assincronic Complement other available teaching materials (Data science
+-   Complements other available data science study resources.

 ## ¿Cómo hacer ejercicios de learnr? - How to do learnr exercises?